Information for patients

 How will the operation help me?

-The aim of this operation is to reduce discomfort and bleeding.
+The aim of this operation is to reduce discomfort and bleeding caused to you by the haemorrhoids.

 Are there any risks or possible complications?